uobody/PVEBTC_Live/README.md

 Config Features:

-updateInterval - 2700 seconds to allow 45 minutes between updates
+updateInterval: 2700 seconds to allow 45 minutes between updates

-enableLogging - off by default but enabling it will allow you to see the price actively updating on launch in the console.
+enableLogging - on by default, this just shows you the price updating in the server console, feel free to disable this.

-enableperiodicUpdates - enable or disable the 45 minute timer.
+enableperiodicUpdates - enable or disable the 45 minute timer

+enablePriceCaching - Non functioning, I had intended to use the feature so it would have a fallback but as of right now it doesn't function.

+Feel free to leave feedback, this is my first mod uploaded.